StoneT2000/blog/content/posts/bc21/index.md

 This year, Battlecode 2021 was based around 4 units, Politicians, Muckrakers, Slanderers, and Enlightment Centers.
 The objective was to either have the most votes by the end of the 1500 round limit or to eliminate all opposition units from the field.

-{{ <figure src="units.png" alt="Battlecode 2021 units for blue and red teams" caption="Battlecode 2021's units.
+{{< figure src="./units.png"  alt="Battlecode 2021 units for blue and red teams" caption="Battlecode 2021's units.
 From left to right: Politicians, Muckrakers, Slanderers, Enlightment Centers" >}}

 Each of these units had different properties and abilities that helped shaped the virtual political landscape as either party wrests for control of the map.
 All units have a certain circular vision radius, determining what local information is visibly available to the unit.
 Morerover, every unit can perform some acton each turn provided their cooldown is below 1.
 Different units increment cooldown more than others when performing actions.